 Don’t TWILIGHT me, bro!

 Or how about the night Katniss wakes screaming from a nightmare, Peeta rushes into her room, and she asks him not to leave: “Will you sleep with me?”
-So Peeta, oh emasculated ladyboy Peeta, clambers in with all his clothes on– must’ve been written by a woman!– Even though they just snuggled through the night, you do realize his erection never went down that night, right?
+So Peeta, oh emasculated ladyboy Peeta, clambers in with all his clothes on– Must’ve been written by a woman!
+Even though they just snuggled, you do realize his erection never went down that night, right?
 It was a steel bar with its own zip code.
 Unless you’re an in-denial female, of course…

 Katniss tells Finnick’s Bare Chest, “I’m an open book.
 Everybody seems to know my secrets before I know them myself.”
 Uh, yeah, Jen, about those nudes online…

 Gale gets tied to the Whipping Post – any excuse to get his shirt off to impress Katniss.